jnear/cs211-data-privacy/index.md

 ## Announcements

+- **11/5/18**: I have uploaded complete [final project information](https://jnear.github.io/cs295-data-privacy/projects) with examples.
+We'll go over this in class today.
+I have also canceled Homework 8 to allow more time for final projects.

 - **11/1/18**: I've uploaded a [Python notebook](https://github.com/jnear/cs295-data-privacy/blob/master/slides/Intro%20to%20machine%20learning.ipynb) with an introduction to differentially private machine learning.

 - **10/29/18**: I have corrected the mistake in the output for Question 3 in [Homework 6](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%206.ipynb).
 The output should be 500, 5, and 0.05.